yudmoe/burnDC/README.md

 ## 🎥 Supplementary Visualizations

 We provide supplementary animated visualizations to further demonstrate the effectiveness and robustness of BurnDC under the LCDC setting.
-To avoid concerns about cherry-picking, the examples shown here are not manually selected, but are sampled from the evaluation sets according to fixed rules.
+To avoid concerns about cherry-picking, the shown examples are sampled from the evaluation sets using fixed rules rather than manual selection.

 ### 1. LC-KITTI Multi-Scene Visualization

 ![LC-KITTI-multiscene](lc_kitti_scene_samples.gif)

-*This visualization presents multiple continuous scenes from LC-KITTI to illustrate the temporal consistency and robustness of BurnDC in realistic driving scenarios.
-The displayed sequences follow a fixed sampling protocol instead of manual selection, helping provide a more representative qualitative evaluation.*
+*This visualization presents the contiguous scenes in the KITTI validation set in their original temporal order.
+To keep the video compact, only the first 30 frames of each scene are shown. *

 ### 2. LC-NYU Progressive Completion

 ![LC-NYU-progressive](nyu_progressive_burn.gif)

-*This visualization presents the progressive depth completion process on LC-NYU.
-The displayed samples are uniformly sampled from the test set at a fixed interval, rather than manually chosen.
-For compact visualization, two samples are shown side by side in each sequence, with their original indices marked in the upper-left corner.
-The intermediate predictions are rendered as point clouds to highlight the gradual recovery of scene geometry.*
+*This visualization shows the progressive depth completion process on LC-NYU.
+The samples are uniformly selected from the test set at a fixed interval（50）, with two samples shown side by side and their original indices marked in the upper-left corner.*

 ---